 Students complete the Worksheet: What Matters to You?
 (PDF | Google).
-They should consider the reasons they chose their ranking (they will discuss it with a classmate).
+They should consider their reasoning for their ranking, as they will discuss it with a classmate.

 Discuss:

 - How can these rankings help us understand others and their perspectives? - Why do you think people rank these things differently? - What contributes to people having different perspectives? - How can you share your rankings with the understanding that the other person might disagree with you? - How can you listen to someone else's rankings without making any judgement?